Juneteenth now a federal holiday; Here's the meaning behind its flag

 Here is a look at the meaning behind the flag:

-The bursting outline around the star is inspired by a nova - a new star, representing a new beginning for the newly freed enslaved people.
+The bursting outline around the star is inspired by a nova - a new star, representing a new beginning for the newly freed slaves.

 The white star in the center of the flag has a dual meaning, Haith said.
 It represents both Texas, the Lone Star State, but also the freedom of all Black Americans in all 50 states.